rcamacho89/AWS/Route53/README.md

 You can change these variables as you need, for example, if you want to get hostname from the local machine, just get from hostname command !

-After that, we have the variable ACTION, which is an argument as you can see $1 (it references the first argument in shell script), here you must choose if you gonna be CREATE or DELETE a record.
+After that, we have the variable ACTION, which is an argument as you can see $1 (it references the first argument in shell script), here you must choose if you gonna be CREATE, UPSERT (update) or DELETE a record.

 Finally we have the aws cli command followed by the json that will interact with the Route 53 :